 Remediation includes taking action to address harm to individuals impacted by modern slavery and to mitigate future risks.
 Due to the complexity of remediation, specialised resources are required to ensure the best outcomes for individuals affected by modern slavery.
-To address this, Domus 8.7, a not-for-profit established by the Catholic Archdiocese of Sydney, provides remedy pathways and a confidential advisory service to individuals affected by modern slavery.
+To address this, Domus 8.7, a not-for-profit, has been established to provide remediation services and a confidential advisory service to individuals affected by modern slavery.